Want a Motorcycle Accident Lawyer in Florida?

 No one likes to think about motorcycle accidents, but it’s important to be aware of the leading causes of these crashes.
 By understanding the root causes, you can take steps to avoid being involved in an accident.

 Some of the more common causes of motorcycle accidents include:

 - Vehicles making unsafe left turns in front of an oncoming motorcycle

 - Drivers failing to signal lane changes or check blind spots

 - Other motorists not sharing the road with bikers

 - Following too closely

-- Spinal cord injuries – Motorcycle accidents can easily fracture vertebrae and injure the spinal cord due to swelling or tears of the tissue, causing temporary or permanent paralysis including paraplegia or quadriplegia.
+- Spinal cord injuries – Motorcycle crashes can easily fracture vertebrae and injure the spinal cord due to swelling or tears of the tissue.
+This can cause temporary or permanent paralysis, including paraplegia or quadriplegia.